Exploring the Capabilities of Large Language Model Encoders for Image-Text Retrieval in Chest X-rays: Methods

-During training, the {vision encoder is fully optimized, and the projection layers of both encoders are trained from scratch.
-The text encoder is adapted using LoRA-based parameter updates.
-This design transfers clinically informed text representations into the shared multimodal space while allowing efficient adaptation of the large language model backbone.
+Given a batch of image--report pairs, we optimize the standard symmetric CLIP contrastive loss, which aligns matched image--report pairs and separates mismatched pairs within the batch.
+During training, the vision encoder is fully optimized, the projection layers of both encoders are trained from scratch, and the text encoder is adapted using LoRA-based updates.
+This design transfers clinically informed report representations into the multimodal space while keeping adaptation of the LLM backbone efficient.